 The "double hats" in the data also need to be addressed.
-As mentioned by Radu (2019), it is common practice for IGF participants to hold multiple affiliations, this is marked in green in Figure 5, which illustrates the number of participants who registered multiple affiliations4.
-Due to the nature of the registration form of the IGF, which requires registration to the platform, registering multiple affiliations is practice by writing multiple affiliations in the affiliation space, but you can only identify one stakeholder group.
-Interestingly, participants with double hats can have stakeholder affiliations which are composed from different stakeholder groups.
-Due to the limitations inherent in the structure of the registration forms, research into "double hatting" is by nature ambiguous because it may be that participants either did not register all of their other affiliations, or registered multiple organisations that haven't been individually acknowledged.
-Finally, the stakeholder acknowledgement vis-a-vis the affiliation could also have been inaccurate.
+As mentioned by Radu (2019), it is common practice for IGF participants to hold multiple affiliations, this is marked in green in Figure 5, which illustrates the number of participants who registered multiple affiliations.
+Due to the nature of the registration form of the IGF, registering multiple affiliations is only possible by writing out multiple affiliations in appropriate part of the registration form.
+One can only identify with one stakeholder group.
+However, participants with double hats can have different stakeholder 'identities'.
+Due to the limitations inherent in the structure of the registration forms, research into "double hatting" is by nature ambiguous because it may be that participants did not register all of their affiliations.
+Furthermore, the limitation of assigning only one stakeholder group to each registrant means that the raw data from IGF participant lists does not capture all 'hats' in the room .
+Finally, as stakeholder group identification is independent of the individual registrant's affiliation, inaccuracies may have entered into the declared stakeholder groups.
 These do have an impact on the participation statistics.

-3 Those who have double hats were coded as fixed affiliations as long as at least one affiliation remained the same.
+&lt;sup>4 Those who have double hats were coded as fixed affiliations as long as at least one affiliation remained the same.
 Once there was no consistent one affiliation, they are indicated in the graph as a job hopper.